apache/jena/docs/fuseki-protocol.md

 Datasets are initially "active".
 The transition from "active" to "offline" is graceful - all outstanding requests are completed.

-### Backup
-Pattern: `/$/backup/*{name}*`

-> _Not implemented_

-This operation initiates a backup and returns.
-It returns, via the Location head (@@?) the location of a resource that can be used to monitor the backup operation.
-Backup operations run asynchronously and may take a long time.

-Backups are written to the sever local directory 'backups' as  gzip-compressed N-Quads files.

 ## Statistics
 > **`/$/stats/*{name}*`**